After long hours of work, your hand embroidered piece is finished. Congrats! Now you want to display it or wear it, right?

 - Iron your embroidery to get the best look of your embroidered piece.
 Place your work face down on soft fabric or towel and press with a medium-hot iron.
 Please do not iron sequins or beads as they may change the shape or color with the heat.

-- No hot water.
+- Do not use hot water.
 It may cause floss bleeding, shrinking of the floss or the fabric.

-- No squeezing, pulling, folding, or wringing the fabric.
+- No squeezing, pulling, folding, or wringing the cloth.

 - No for washing for silk or wool embroidery.
 These should be dry cleaned.

 Every craft blog, or care instructions of any embroidery floss, will tell you that you can’t wash hand embroidery in a washing machine.

 If it is a decorative piece, wall hanging, pillowcase, a banner, or so, you will wash it once or twice a year, and you should definitely do that by hand.
 Follow the instructions above, and you’ll be fine!